 - Optional: sour cream for topping

-- Add basil, walnuts, avocados, lemon juice, garlic and salt to a Cuisinart or food processor.
+- Add basil, walnuts, avocados, lemon juice, garlic and salt to a food processor.
 Pulse until combined.

 - Very slowly add olive oil and pulse, scraping sides if needed, until you reach a smooth consistency.